 Tips for Carrying Kids

 Perhaps the most life-changing thing you’ll do with your Xtracycle is ride with your kids.
 Family biking is a great way to spend time together and have fun with your loved ones, and there’s no better way to help your kids get comfortable with the idea of biking as transportation.
-There’s a number of ways to set your bike up, depending on how many little ones you’re carrying and how old everybody is.
+There’s a number of ways to set your bike up, depending on how many little ones you’re carrying and how old they are.
 Read on for tips on starting, stopping, loading and unloading, and carrying kids with cargo.